nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 complete the following steps:

-1. Enable :kconfig:`CONFIG_CAF` Kconfig option in your project configuration file.
+1. Enable :kconfig:option:`CONFIG_CAF` Kconfig option in your project configuration file.
 #.
 Enable and initialize Event Manager.
    See :ref:`event_manager_configuration` for more details.
 #.
 Submit the first :c:struct:`module_state_event`: